abinashpun/abinashpun.github.io/_datascience/2023-05-04-DataStructure.md

 # Stack, Queue

-Stack, Queue, and Deque are commonly used linear (ordered) data strucrues.
+Stack, Queue, and Deque are commonly used **linear (ordered) data strucrues**.
 They vary depending on the position of insertion and deletion operation.
 These are commonly implemented with linked lists but can be made from arrays too.

 ## Stack
 - Insertion and deletion can be done only at the top.
-- LIFO: Last-In First-Out
+- **LIFO**: Last-In First-Out
 - Basic operations
-    - Push: insert/stack the new element on the top
+    - **Push**: insert/stack the new element on the top
-    - Pop: remove the last (top) element
+    - **Pop**: remove the last (top) element
 - Stack overflow: push an item when the stack is full.

 The implementation is here in the link ....